timmcginley/41934/Assignments/A2/README.md

 * Perform an LCA of the building.
 * Perform a daylight analysis of all the relevant spaces.

-## A2D: Create a diagram of the use case
+## A2D: Create a BPMN diagram of the use case
-You can for example use this online tool to create a [BPMN file](https://bpmn.io/).
+You can use this online tool to create a [BPMN file](https://bpmn.io/).
 A diagram should:
 * Describe all stages and processes of the use case
 * Show the inputs and outputs between your tool and other data models, experts, stakeholders etc.
 * Clearly show the exchange of information between your tool and the IFC model.
 Which specific classes are being checked or manipulated?

+See [this document](https://standards.buildingsmart.org/documents/IDM/IDM_guide-QuickGuideToBPMN-2007_01.pdf) from buildingSMART for more information about creating [IDM](/41934/Concepts/IDM) diagrams using BPMN.

 ## A2E: Define the scope of your script
 Using the diagram of your use case, identify the a part of it that you can execute in your script.